-Halton Region approved nearly 8,000 acres of farmland for urban development at its last comprehensive Official Plan Review 10 years ago.
-Although there has been no development on those 8,000 acres, the Region is now contemplating another 5,000 acres to accommodate growth.
-There is already plenty of land to accommodate growth projected to 2051.
+In its Official Plan Reviews, Halton Region has approved nearly 10,000 acres of farmland for urban development.
+There has been nothing built yet on much of this land.
+If is developed wisely, there will be enough land to accommodate growth until 2051.
 But it will require building more sustainable compact communities within our urban boundaries to create vibrant, walkable communities with residential, employment, and recreation spaces.
+In November, 2022 the Ontario Housing Minister overturned Halton’s decision not to expand the urban boundary and added 8,300 acres for new development.
+This land is not needed to accommodate the projected population growth.
 We don’t need another land grab for the benefit of developers.

 Suburban sprawl costs us all.
 New developments require plenty of expensive infrastructure, including miles of roads, sewers and hydro.
-When it comes time to maintain and replace that infrastructure, the local taxpayer must pick up the tab.
-Intensification within current boundaries brings in a larger tax base using existing infrastructure, increases ridership for transit systems, reduces car dependency and carbon emissions, and offers residents safer, healthier lives.
-“Gentle density” makes housing more affordable and lowers taxes.
+Bill 23 has reduced the fees developers must pay to municipalities to cover these costs.
+As a result, the local taxpayer will have to pick up the tab.
+Intensification within current boundaries would bring in a larger tax base using existing infrastructure, increase ridership for transit systems, reduce car dependency and carbon emissions, and offers residents safer, healthier lives.
+“Gentle density and mixed use” makes housing more affordable and lowers taxes.

 Please donate today!
 Your gift will help us fight sprawl and protect precious farmland.